fog/fog-azure-rm/lib/fog/azurerm/docs/sql.md

         location: 'East US',
         server_name: '<Server Name>',
         name: '<Database Name>',
         create_mode: '<Create Mode>',                                                       # Optional.
 Specifies the type of database to create.
 The default value is Default.
 The acceptable values are: [Copy, Default, NonReadableSecondary, OnlineSecondary, PointInTimeRestore, PointInTimeRestore, Restore]
         edition: '<Edition>',                                                               # Conditional.
 Specifies the edition of the database.
 If createMode is set to Default, then this value must be specified.
 The acceptable value are: [Basic, Standard, Premium, DataWarehouse]
         source_database_id: '<URI>',                                                        # Conditional.
 Specifies the URI of the source database.
 If createMode is not set to Default, then this value must be specified.
         collation: '<Collation>',                                                           # Conditional.
 Specifies the name of the collation.
 If createMode is set to Default, then this value must be specified.
         max_size_bytes: '<Size>',                                                           # Conditional.
 Specifies the maximum size to which the database may grow.
 If createMode is set to Default, then this value must be specified.
-        requested_service_objective_name: '<Name>' ,  # Conditional.
+        requested_service_objective_name: '<Name>',                                         # Conditional.
 Specifies the requested service level of the database.
 If requestedServiceObjectiveId is specified, then this value must not be specified.
 The acceptable value are: [Basic, S0, S1, S2, S3, P1, P2, P4, P6, P11, ElasticPool]
         elastic_pool_name: '<Pool Name>',                                                   # Conditional.
 Specifies the name of the elastic database pool.
 If requestedServiceObjectiveId or requestedServiceObjectiveName is set to ElasticPool, then this value must be specified.
-        requested_service_objective_id: '<GUID>'      # Conditional.
+        requested_service_objective_id: '<GUID>',                                           # Conditional.
 Specifies the identifier of the requested service level.
 If requestedServiceObjectiveName is specified, then this value must not be specified.
+        tags: { key1: "value1", key2: "value2", keyN: "valueN" }                            # [Optional]
     )
 ```
 For more information see link: https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx